J-Seo/K-HALU/README.md

   1. *Bug where `task_list` was not recognized*: fixed registry conflict by renaming k_halu.yaml to *`k_halu_logit.yaml`* and task name from k_halu to *`k_halu_log`*.

-  2. Applied distinction between `normalized and non-normalized` scores in the results.

 ### 🛠️ Installation

 This repository partially adopts the evaluation methods from version **0.4.1** of [EleutherAI/lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/v0.3.0) for evaluating K-HALU.